yegor256/blog/_posts/2016/dec/2016-12-20-can-objects-be-friends.md

-Since this `trust` keyword is placed into the class that allows access, we won't have the "naked data" problem&mdash;we will always know exactly which objects posess knowledge about `t`.
+Since this `trust` keyword is placed into the class that allows access, we won't have the "naked data" problem&mdash;we will always know exactly which objects posses knowledge about `t`.
 When we change something about `t`, we know exactly where to update the code.

 What do you think?